Files are stored on the BlueMind server, in the directory

 In a default BlueMind install, sending email attachments as links is not available to all users.
 To let them access this feature, you must install the required packages and restart the server:

-BlueMind must be told which server must be used to store files remotely.
-To do this, you must set the appropriate server as "Fichiers de Filehosting" (File hosting files), even if you are in a single server architecture.
+BlueMind must be told which server must be used to store the files remotely.
+To do this, you must give the desired server the "Filehosting data" role, even if you are in a single server architecture.

 - log in as admin0